johnwalicki/TI-SimpleLink-Workshop/README.md

 ## Texas Instruments SimpleLink and IBM Watson IoT Hands-On Workshop

 Learn how to connect your next IoT Edge design to the Cloud using IBM Watson IoT Platform and the TI SimpleLink CC3235SF LaunchPad.
 The CC3235SF features a ARM Cortex® -M4 MCU and wireless connectivity.
-In this workshop we will attach an BoosterPack sensor expansion board to showcase cloud connectivity features.
-We will create a program in the TI Code Composer Studio.
-The program will send sensor data to the IBM Watson IoT Platform, where Node-RED running in a Node web application in IBM Cloud will display a Dashboard.
-The data will be saved to a Cloudant time series database.
+In this workshop we will attach a BoosterPack sensor expansion board and showcase cloud connectivity features.
+We will use TI Code Composer Studio for developing an application running on the TI SimpleLink Microcontroller.
+The program will read send sensor data from the sensors on the LaunchPad and BoosterPack and send this data to the IBM Watson IoT Platform, where Node-RED running in a Node web application in IBM Cloud will display a Dashboard.
+The data will be saved to a Cloudant time series database for further analysis and display for historic data.

 **Presenters:**
 - [**Roger Monk**](https://github.com/rdmonk) - TI System Applications Engineer
 - [**John Walicki**](https://github.com/johnwalicki) - IBM Developer Advocate, CTO IoT / Edge Advocacy

 This hands-on workshop will show you how to integrate sensors, wireless connectivity, a low-power microcontroller and sensor libraries into your next IoT Edge design.
 You’ll then learn to connect the TI SimpleLink LaunchPad to IBM Cloud and Watson IoT Platform to create a new application in minutes using Node-RED.

-The hands-on training is a working session – please bring your laptop.
-Note: Administrator rights is needed for software and driver installation.
-TI will provide the required TI SimpleLink development boards and software.
-SPACE IS LIMITED FOR THIS SESSION – FIRST COME, FIRST SEATED.

-**The TI SimpleLink boards must be returned after the session.**

 ## Learning Objectives:
 In this workshop, you will learn how to: